Probinsyano Ako: History

 They participated in the 2019 Philippine elections, where they secured two seats in the House of Representatives.
 The seats were filled by Rudys Fariñas and Lira Fuster-Fariñas who are members of the Fariñas political family of Ilocos Norte.
+Lira Fuster Fariñas used to be the second nominee, but she was substituted by Jose "Bonito" Singson Jr. just before the May 13, 2019, election.